jeka-dev/jeka/docs/tutorials/getting-started.md

    You can force it to be always initialized, by adding `@build=` property to *jeka-properties* file.

    Add it and retry `jeka script: hello`.
-Now it should display `Hello Everybody`
+Now it should display `Hello Mates`

+## Classpath KBeans

+As we just see, many KBeans can live together in